Tajertaby/palbuild/README.md

 On Windows, use PowerShell and run `python PATH_TO_FILE` On MacOS/Linux, use terminal and run `python3 PATH_TO_FILE`
 - VPS Hosting?
+Use screen to ensure persistence, even when you're not connected to a VPS.
+Here is a link to a [screen tutorial](https://contabo.com/blog/what-is-screen-and-how-to-use-it-on-a-vps/).

 **Bot owner specific Discord commands:**